-Analysts expected, on average, $1.84 per share, according to Zacks Investment Research.
+Analysts forecast, on average, earnings of $1.20 per share on $14.94 billion in revenue, according to Zacks Investment Research.

 Health insurance is Aetna's main product, and most of its enrollment comes from commercial coverage sold through employers or directly to individuals.
-But the insurer said Tuesday that enrollment in its Medicare coverage jumped more than 12 percent to 1.7 million people compared with last year's quarter.
+But the insurer and its competitors have been growing their stakes in the government funded Medicare and Medicaid programs.

 Bertolini told analysts during a Monday conference call that government-related business has become a "key growth engine" for Aetna.

 The insurer's total medical enrollment came in nearly flat, compared to the final quarter of 2014, at about 23.5 million.